 - If the answer is yes, then don’t be too scared to take the leap.
 The sooner you start planning for your financial future, the more time you’ll have to focus on the things that are most important to you.

 Our Managing Director, Rebecca Aldridge, spoke at a SavvyWoman event last week on ‘how to find a great financial planner’.
-Below are the killer questions that she suggests you should be asking your prospective planner at the initial meeting:
+Below are the key questions that she suggests you should be asking your prospective planner at the initial meeting:

 - What do you think my top five planning priorities are?